Ali-Mikael/Application-hacking/h7-crypto.md

 **BTW:**

-I realised that because I didn't add the linebreak at first, the target wasn't matching our string.
+I realised that because I didn't add the linebreak at first, the encrypted strings wasn't matching our target.
 The thought just popped to my head randomly after I got my first result.
-I tried it _with_ and _without_ the line break, and surprisingly caught the small difference with my naked eye.
+I tried it _with_ and _without_ the line break, and surprisingly caught the small difference from a quick glance.
 So I added a small check at the end just to be sure!

 ```py
   print(f"Encrypted string is matching target = {res == target}\n")